 It is a common condition that affects the heel.
-It causes pain in the heel because it affects the plantar fascia which is a web-like ligament that connects your heel to your toes.
-This ligament helps you walk and also supports the arch of your foot.
-The pain from plantar fasciitis doesn’t always originate from the heel, it can be further up, but the heel is the most common place to feel pain from the condition.
+The plantar fascia which is a web-like structure that connects your heel to your toes.
+This helps you walk by supporting the arch of your foot.

 What are the causes?

 The plantar fascia receives a lot of wear through its life.
 It is in constant use throughout your day and acts as a shock absorber when you walk, run and jump.
-Too much pressure on the ligament can cause small tears to the ligament and these will cause swelling, stiffness and pain.
+Too much pressure on the plantar fascia can cause small tears which can cause swelling, stiffness and pain.
 Common causes of plantar fasciitis include: